iamstarkov/ispeakweb/README.md

 — _ispeakweb_ will have a statistics page and summary pages for each author.

-## Why should I become an author?
+## What will I get as an author?

-* pr: you will get more followers from your target audience
+* New followers from your target audience
-* you can test your ideas
+* Test your ideas: get response from numerous followers
-* you can test your experience, maybe somebody is more experienced then you in some path.
+* Test your experience, get advice from somebody more experienced than you
-* it’s similar to a talk on a conference.
-But with significant differences: more broaden audience and it lasts the whole week!
-* you will meet new active and interesting people
+* New people and catchy ideas
-* it’s significant experience
+* Exciting and completely new experience
-* it’s not your private twitter! you are having fewer restrictions
+* Fewer restrictions as it’s not your private twitter!
-* people may feel embarrassed to ask you technical and common questions in your private twitter, but here is a proper place for such things
+* Receive technical and common questions which you would never receive in your private twitter.
-* it's just an honor
+* It's just an honor
-* it’s fun at least
+* And fun

 ###  What should I know before starting my week?